 2.1 Calculated Insufficiency

-The first is Calculated Insufficiency.
-This is the state policy of providing just enough military or economic aid to prevent a victim's total collapse, which allows the donor nations to avoid accusations of complete abandonment, but never enough for the victim to achieve a decisive victory.
-It is a slow-bleed strategy disguised as prudent support.
-By keeping the conflict in a managed, attritional state, stronger powers can avoid the difficult choice between a costly, decisive intervention and a politically damaging total defeat of their ally.
-As demonstrated by tracking data, the persistent gap between aid pledged and aid actually delivered throughout much of the Ukraine war exemplifies this doctrine, turning a conflict that could be won in months into a tragedy that grinds on for years.
-[CITATION 1]
+The first and most pervasive doctrine is Calculated Insufficiency.
+This is the state policy of providing just enough military or economic aid to prevent a victim nation's total collapse, which allows the donor states to avoid accusations of complete abandonment, but intentionally withholding the quantity and quality of support required for the victim to achieve a decisive victory.
+It is a slow-bleed strategy disguised as prudent management.
+By calibrating the flow of aid to maintain a state of managed, attritional conflict, stronger powers can avoid the difficult binary choice between a costly, high-risk, all-in intervention and a politically damaging total defeat of their ally.
+The most infamous historical precedent for this doctrine was the 1991 UN arms embargo on the former Yugoslavia.
+While neutral on paper, it had the practical effect of strangling the Bosnian government's ability to defend itself while the well-armed Bosnian Serbs carried out a campaign of ethnic cleansing, defended by Western leaders as a policy of "not adding fuel to the fire."
+See [citation 1].
+Today, the persistent gap between the immense sums of aid pledged to Ukraine versus the much smaller amount actually delivered in timely, battlefield-relevant hardware exemplifies this doctrine.
+See [citation 2].
+It turns a conflict that could potentially be won into a multi-year tragedy that grinds down both sides.

 2.2 The Escalation Fallacy and Self-Deterrence

-The second doctrine is The Escalation Fallacy, a psychological process by which an aggressive, often weaker, power uses vague but dire threats—especially nuclear blackmail—to paralyze a much stronger adversary.
-This forces the stronger power to engage in Self-Deterrence, imposing crippling "red lines" and restrictions on its own actions that the aggressor would never honor.
-A prime example is the United States' public backdown from its declared "red line" on chemical weapons use in Syria in 2013, a decision which fundamentally altered the course of that conflict.
-[CITATION 2] The agonizing, months-long debates in Washington and Berlin over providing main battle tanks and F-16 fighter jets to Ukraine are a core case study in this phenomenon, a process of self-deterrence that consistently gave the aggressor the invaluable gift of time to prepare defenses.
+The second doctrine is The Escalation Fallacy, a psychological process by which an aggressive power uses vague but dire threats, especially nuclear blackmail, to paralyze a much stronger adversary.
+This is not about a genuine military threat, but about exploiting a fundamental rationality gap.
+Risk-averse, democratic powers project their own rational, cost-benefit analysis onto revanchist or nihilistic actors.
+The aggressor leverages this by creating a credible threat of irrationality, knowing that the West’s fear of an unknown, "uncontrollable" outcome will serve as a more powerful deterrent than any specific military capability.
+This forces the stronger power to engage in a crippling process of Self-Deterrence, imposing strict "red lines" and limitations on its own actions that the aggressor would never honor.
+The agonizing, months-long debates in Washington and Berlin over providing main battle tanks and F-16 fighter jets to Ukraine are a core case study in this phenomenon.
+The delays did not prevent escalation from the Russian side, but they did consistently give the aggressor the invaluable gift of time to prepare defenses, prolonging the war and increasing the ultimate cost of liberation.
+See [citation 3].

 2.3 Sanctions as Performance Art

 The third doctrine is Sanctions as Performance Art.
-This is the practice of announcing publicly "tough" or "crippling" economic sanctions that are, in fact, intentionally designed with private, back-channel loopholes to avoid roiling global markets.
-These loopholes often include generous grace periods and deliberate exemptions for the aggressor’s most vital commodities.
-The G7's "price cap" on Russian oil provides a perfect illustration.
-Reports have consistently shown that the vast majority of Russian seaborne crude has been sold for prices well above the $60 cap, a reality made possible by a sanctions-proof "shadow fleet" and widespread attestation fraud.
-[CITATION 3] The primary purpose of such measures often appears to be political signaling rather than genuine economic paralysis.
+This is the widespread practice of announcing publicly "tough," "crippling," or "historic" economic sanctions that are, in fact, intentionally designed with private, back-channel loopholes to avoid roiling global commodity markets or harming politically connected domestic industries.
+These loopholes often include generous grace periods and deliberate exemptions.
+The G7's much-lauded "price cap" on Russian oil provides a perfect illustration.
+Numerous independent reports, including a detailed analysis by the Centre for Research on Energy and Clean Air, have consistently shown that the vast majority of Russian seaborne crude—over 90% in some months—has been sold for prices well above the $60 cap.
+See [citation 4].
+This reality is made possible by Russia's use of a sanctions-proof "shadow fleet" and widespread fraud in shipping attestation.
+The primary purpose of such measures often appears to be for domestic political signaling—the performance of toughness—rather than the genuine economic paralysis of the aggressor's war machine.

 2.4 Institutional Paralysis and False Equivalence